Bradley's hit in 10th gives Brewers 6-5 victory over Padres - WHIZ News

 TRAINER’S ROOM

-Padres: Machado remained out of the starting lineup for a seventh straight game.
-Machado has made pinch-hitting appearances each of the last two days after missing five games with right shoulder tightness.
+Padres: Tingler said C Austin Nola has a slight knee sprain and will probably go on the injured list. … Machado has made pinch-hitting appearances each of the last two days after missing five games with right shoulder tightness.
+Tingler said Machado could go back into the starting lineup as soon as Friday.

 Brewers: Utilityman Daniel Robertson opened the game at third base but departed in the seventh inning with a left calf cramp.